You're here: MiBSAR's home page :: SAR operations land navigation resource index page :: UTM coordinate system page

 Universal Polar Stereographic (UPS) coordinate system: According to the UPS coordinate system, the Northern Hemisphere's polar region extends from 84 degrees north latitude to the North Pole, which is located at 0 degrees north latitude.
 This region is split in half, with the Western Hemisphere creating Zone Y and the Eastern Hemisphere creating Zone Z.

 The Southern Hemisphere's polar region extends from 80 degrees south latitude to the South Pole, which is located at 0 degrees south latitude.
-This region is slit in half, with the Western Hemisphere creating Zone A and the Eastern Hemisphere creating Zone B.
+This region is split in half, with the Western Hemisphere creating Zone A and the Eastern Hemisphere creating Zone B.

 To provide a small degree of overlap for those operating on the margins of both the UTM and UPS coordinate systems, the UPS system overlaps the UTM system by an additional 30 minutes of latitude.